Leave this site

 2.1.
 Intensive Supervision and Surveillance (ISS) is a mixture of penalty and positive opportunities, tailored to the individual and is available 365 days a year, providing the courts with a robust alternative to custody for young people.
 It is designed to offer support and structure to those that would otherwise end up in custody.
 It provides a programme of different levels of intensity and is tailored to the individual.

 2.2.
-This policy provides details of the Police responsibilities to support the local authority Youth Offending Teams (YOTs) that fund and run the ISS programme.
+This policy provides details of the police responsibilities to support the local authority Youth Offending Teams (YOTs) that fund and run the ISS programme.
 It explains the actions required by police and where these responsibilities sit within the organisation.

 Compliance with this policy and any linked procedure is mandatory.

 3.1.
 ISS is now a requirement of the Youth Rehabilitation Order (YRO) which places it on a statutory footing (Criminal Justice & Immigration Act 2008).
 It is a community alternative to custody for children and young people under the age of 18.
-There is one scheme covering both Kent & Medway YOT’S.
+There is one scheme covering both Kent & Medway YJS.

 3.2.
 Kent Police are responsible for supporting the ‘surveillance’ aspect of ISS.
 Regular contact with those on ISS should be maintained.
 This is to support them whilst in the community and to challenge them upon the receipt of any reports or intelligence about their activities and their on-going criminal activity.
-Kent Police are required to work closely with our partners in the Local YOT and Early Help and Preventative Service Units to support the principle aim of the youth justice system, to prevent offending, and have a regard to the welfare of the child or young person.
+Kent Police are required to work closely with our partners in the Local YJS and Early Help and Preventative Service Units to support the principle aim of the youth justice system, to prevent offending, and have a regard to the welfare of the child or young person.

 4.2.
-Risk Assessment
+Risk assessment

 4.2.1.
 This policy has been assessed as low risk.